-This report presents the material issues and impacts of our ESG activities during the year ending December 31, 2022.
+during the year ending December 31, 2023.
 Reports from previous years are available online: www.fcr.ca/esg.

-Throughout this report, "FCR" or the "company" refers to First Capital REIT.
+Throughout this report, "FCR", "First Capital" or the "REIT" refers to First Capital REIT.
 All currency is in Canadian dollars unless otherwise noted.
-All restatements and significant changes from the previous report are described in the performance data footnotes.
+Any restatements or significant changes from the previously published reports are referenced in the performance data footnotes.